NeaterReport/shiny-server/jaeg_bcliquor/www/aboutus.md

 The *BC Liquor Store Product Price List* data came from OpenDataBC ([download data here](https://www.opendatabc.ca/dataset/bc-liquor-store-product-price-list-current-prices)).
 The data contains the display price, alcohol content, and sweetness rating for 6,144 liquor products sold at the government liqour store in the Province of British Columbia, Canada.

 #### Inspiration
 This is one of many shiny apps dedicated to and inspired by **Emelie**.
-The app is part of the JAEG signature collection of data visualization and reporting.
-If you like the app, please send your thanks to **Emelie**!